Hyundai Kona N SUV review

 One of our bugbears with the standard Hyundai Kona is that it is far from the most spacious small SUV on sale and the N is the same in this respect.
 A Volkswagen T-Roc R or a MINI Countryman JCW will be more comfortable for adults in the rear seats but then you might find it’s fine if you’re not regularly bringing mates along for the ride.
 We’d recommend sitting in the rear seats with the driver’s seat in your position before you buy.

 Many small SUVs have a surprisingly large boot - the Renault Captur offers more space than some cars in the class above - but the Kona has one of the smallest boots in the class.
 The N’s 361 litres isn’t terrible but the i30 N offers more rear-seat and luggage space for a lower price.
+It’s one of the few flies in the Kona N ointment, and was always going to be the case as the basic Kona isn’t particularly practical.

 Reliability and safety